immutant/immutant.org/news/2011-11-02-enterprise-grade.md

 Clojure.

-But by integrating **any** JVM-based language with JBoss AS7, the ultimate goal is to keep both the "system operations" group and the development groups within enterprises happy, or at least significantly less soul-sucky and hopefully more productive.
+But by integrating **any** JVM-based language with JBoss AS7, the ultimate goal is to keep all the groups -- both operations and development -- in an enterprise happy, or at least significantly less soul-sucky and hopefully more productive.

 # But why should I care?